KeonaKohorst/DatabaseAdministrationProject/production/readme.md

 ---

-## ❌ Troubleshooting
+## Troubleshooting

-If the deployment process fails, please refer to the section of this document (or a linked document) titled:

-> "Cleaning After Automated Deployment Failure"
+If the deployment process fails, please refer to the section of this document (or a linked document) titled "Cleaning After Automated Deployment Failure"